State Street Marathon Sailing

 Jesse and Francesca’s compatibility as teammates is vital to the success of their sailing journey.
 The sport requires each of them to split roles and navigate their distinct skillsets and capabilities efficiently and quickly.
 For this to happen, their communication and teamwork must be based on a foundation of trust and support.
 Fortunately, this is something they are already demonstrating.

-We are confident that during the various races leading up to the 2024 Olympics, Francesca and Jesse will choose to work through every tough decision as a team and emerge victorious.
+We are confident that during the various races, Francesca and Jesse will choose to work through every tough decision as a team and emerge victorious.

 What It Means to Be Fearless, on the Water and on Land